Madhuj275/Madhuj275/README.md

 <h3>Hi there!</h3>

-I am a results-driven professional with expertise in **Python programming, data analysis, and backend web development**.
-Proficient in libraries like Pandas, NumPy, and Matplotlib, I transform complex datasets into actionable insights and create compelling visualizations to inform decision-making.
+I am a **Full-Stack Developer** with expertise in both **Front-End and Back-End Development**.
+On the front-end, I work with **React.js, Next.js, and JavaScript**, focusing on building dynamic, responsive, and optimized user interfaces.
+On the back-end, I have experience with **Node.js, Express.js, Python (Django, Flask)**, where I develop scalable APIs, authentication systems, and database-driven applications.
+I work with **both SQL (PostgreSQL, MySQL) and NoSQL (MongoDB, Supabase)** for efficient data management.

-I also have experience in **Machine Learning**, utilizing tools like Scikit-learn and TensorFlow for building predictive models and solving real-world problems.
-My **Web development** background includes creating scalable backend systems and APIs that power dynamic applications.
+I am also passionate about **Data Analytics and Machine Learning**, leveraging **Pandas, NumPy, Matplotlib, and Scikit-learn** to analyze data and build predictive models.
+My development workflow often includes **Git, Docker, and cloud deployments** to ensure scalability and efficiency.
+I enjoy solving complex problems, optimizing performance, and exploring new technologies to build robust and scalable solutions.